VictorDeDecker/MixedRealityRevalidatie/Documentation.md

 - #### **Xr Handler**

   This script is used to bind the close task menu script to the right controller.
 When a player presses a button, the menu appears/dissappears.

+## Known bugs
+- #### **Multiview not available in project** Multiview is not supported when using the post processing v2 package. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)

+- #### **Build project has random stutters**
+  When the project is build, it is pretty laggy/stuttery/jittery.
+This is because of a known issue which involves deltaTime.
+There is not a straightforward fix. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)